Ahmed-Mas/url_shorten_back/README.md

 - redirect short to long url

 to-do:
-- add redis as the "short:long" store
+- add redis as a "short:long" store
 - add ttl to each generated short url
 - allow users to choose short url (some char limit)
 - allow users to choose url ttl (some max ttl)
 - allow users to place number limits on short url accesses (1+ accesses, with 0 being unlimited)

-issues:
-- code separation of concerns isnt there yet
-    - need to break out like so: storage <-> core-app <-> serializer <-> server <-> user
-    - ^ this means having a redis pkg, core-app pkg, server pkg

 Lets break down potential improvements to the code:
 - core-app:
     - core-app struct:
-        - connection to redis
+        - connection to storage interface
     - methods:
         - generate short url
         - store short+long url